Carlos Correa Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Orioles' 4.30 team ERA ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs given up (99 total, 1.2 per game).

-- Bradish makes the start for the Orioles, his 15th of the season.
-He is 4-3 with a 3.75 ERA and 67 strikeouts in 72 2/3 innings pitched.
+- The Orioles will send Irvin (1-3) out to make his seventh start of the season.
+He is 1-3 with a 7.18 ERA and 27 strikeouts through 26 1/3 innings pitched.

-- In his most recent time out on Sunday, the righty threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering two hits.
+- The left-hander last pitched on Monday against the Cincinnati Reds, when he threw three innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.